 Counterparty risk is managed using a wide-ranging limit system by means of which we limit risk concentrations.
-The counterparty risk arising from derivatives is addressed by taking account of termination risk.
-We have reduced counterparty risk by practising established collateral management in this segment, which can include further counterparties as required.
+The counterparty risk arising from derivatives is addressed by taking account of termination risk (replacement risk).
+We have reduced counterparty risk by practising comprehensive collateral management in this segment, which can include further counterparties as required.
 This form of ongoing collateralisation of OTC transactions is practised not only with banks but also with an ever-broader base of institutional clients.

 The Back Office Department (Credit Risk Management) is responsible for monitoring credit risk independently of the Front Office.
 Besides performing regular control activities, this department provides a second opinion in addition to the Front Office Department, as required by the MaRisk rules, on the basis of authority regulations for credit decisions.
 The very conservatively defined authority regulations both restrict the freedom of individual account managers to act autonomously and ensure that the whole management is involved in all major credit decisions.
 All credit exposures are subject to a constant resubmission cycle complete with an annual rating review.
 The limit rules are supplemented by a series of organisational measures and rules regarding collateral for credit exposures.

-A credit risk report prepared on a quarterly basis serves to inform both management and the Advisory Board about the structure of the credit risk.
+A credit risk report prepared on a quarterly basis serves to inform both management and the Advisory Board about the structure of the credit business and its related risks.
 Wide-ranging analyses performed by the Risk Controlling Department help to manage credit risk at the overall portfolio level.

-In connection with the management of the overall portfolio, the historical defaults of the last few financial years are managed and analysed in a central default database.
+In connection with the management of the overall portfolio, the historical defaults of the last few financial years, which have a very modest scope at the Bank, are maintained and regularly analysed in a central default database.
 The statistical loss expected for each financial year at the portfolio level is derived from this data as a long-term historical average for defaults.
-The expected loss of a credit exposure is incorporated into the credit terms by way of the calculation of standard risk costs.
+This expected loss of the credit exposure is incorporated into the credit terms by way of the calculation of standard risk costs.

 The standard risk costs of a credit exposure are particularly influenced by the borrower's credit rating as well as by the size of the loan and the collateral provided.
 A rating system for our corporate clients has been made available to the account managers and Back Office Department on the Bank's intranet.
 This system facilitates a prompt credit analysis using the borrower's balance sheet data.
 The special feature of this system is that it offers an online evaluation using Moody's RiskCalcTM, the rating procedure developed specifically by Moody's for German business clients, and the calculation of a probability of default.
 Qualitative factors regarding the borrowers are also incorporated when determining the rating class and balance sheet ratios.
-For exposures of a project finance nature in the property and shipping segments, we employ internally developed rating procedures that include the cash flow projections for these projects as a key parameter.
-In our portfolio of ship loans - which is not large in terms of magnitude compared with the overall portfolio - we notably look for short loan periods in view of the current market environment and prioritise outstanding collateral for the exposures.
+For exposures of a project finance nature in the property and shipping segments, we employ internally developed rating procedures that include the cash flow projections for the assets to be financed as a key parameter.
+Structured financing is likewise measured using an internally developed rating tool that explicitly factors in the debt ratio (leverage).
+In our portfolio of ship loans - which is limited in magnitude compared with the overall portfolio - we notably look for short loan periods in view of the current market environment and prioritise outstanding collateral for the exposures.